 Multiple states have issued emergency orders to help limit the spread of the COVID-19 virus.
 The National Association of Manufacturers (NAM) has compiled a state-by-state list of these orders that is updated regularly and RSI continues to monitor each of them closely for potential impacts on railway supply operations.
 For businesses that have any concerns about how a specific restriction on business operations applies to their company, we note that many jurisdictions have set up specific procedures for companies to request a waiver and/or guidance from the appropriate state/local authority.

-Select State-Level Orders on Vaccine Eligibility for Railway Suppliers
+Determining Vaccine Eligibility for Railway Suppliers